nickzoic/nick.zoic.org/art/yeast-thoughts/index.md

 adequate to get some nice variant score results with good correlation between replicates.

+*These graphs are preliminary data before score normalization, so the score range is -0.03 to 0.03 instead of 0 to 1, but you get the idea.*

 ![good correlation between replicates](img/g6pd_histo_1.svg) *good correlation between replicates* **unpublished preliminary data**